 3. “My partner only has to LOOK at me for me to fall pregnant!”

-You may mean well, it may be intended as a light-hearted jest, and you may even think that they’ll find it funny.
-They won’t.
-To someone with fertility issues, hearing these words is nothing but insensitive bragging.
+You may mean well, it may be intended as a light-hearted jest, and you may even think they’ll find it funny.
+But they won’t.
+To someone with fertility issues, these words sound like insensitive bragging.
 Avoid this at all times.

 6. “You know IVF is expensive and invasive, right?”